OmniaVerse (OMNIA) Price Reaches $0.0001 on Major Exchanges

-OmniaVerse (OMNIA) traded 0.1% higher against the US dollar during the twenty-four hour period ending at 15:00 PM ET on July 19th.
-In the last seven days, OmniaVerse has traded up 0% against the US dollar.
-One OmniaVerse token can now be purchased for $0.0001 or 0.00000000 BTC on major exchanges.
-OmniaVerse has a market capitalization of $95,190.09 and approximately $5,794.50 worth of OmniaVerse was traded on exchanges in the last 24 hours.
+OmniaVerse (OMNIA) traded 0% higher against the US dollar during the 24-hour period ending at 0:00 AM Eastern on July 21st.
+OmniaVerse has a total market cap of $95,172.89 and approximately $5,794.50 worth of OmniaVerse was traded on exchanges in the last 24 hours.
+One OmniaVerse token can currently be bought for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Over the last seven days, OmniaVerse has traded 0% lower against the US dollar.

 - KILT Protocol (KILT) traded up 0.2% against the dollar and now trades at $0.20 or 0.00000295 BTC.